YevhenOstrovskiy/YevhenOstrovskiy/README.md

 ## Hello there 👋

 My name is Yevhen.
 I am a software developer.
-I am interested in different technologies and always looking for opportunities to improve my skills and learn new things.
+I am a software developer interested in various technologies and always looking for opportunities to improve my skills and learn new things.
-In my free time I model in Autodesk Fusion 360 and study hardware such as ATMEGA, esp32, and raspberry pi because I like the concept of IoT and smart things.
+In my free time, I model in Autodesk Fusion 360 and study hardware such as ATMEGA, ESP32, and Raspberry Pi because I enjoy the concept of IoT and smart devices.

 ## Projects:
 1. [Currency converter (Angular)](https://currency-converter-1-ivory.vercel.app/)